Severe Storms: The Cost Drivers Making Them So Expensive

 Population growth in areas prone to severe storms has positioned more assets in harm’s way.
 Today, more people in the U.S. live in areas prone to severe storms as population growth transforms former farmland into suburbs.

 The reinsurance broker Gallagher Re found that between 2010 and 2020, Dallas-Fort Worth, Austin, and Denver—population centers in areas prone to severe storms—grew their housing stock by 12%.
-The concentration of new housing stock in metropolitan and suburban areas increased the impact and damages resulting from severe storms.
+The concentration of new housing stock in metropolitan and suburban areas increased the impact and damage resulting from severe storms.
 “What may have been a remote severe convective storm event located just outside a suburb 10 or 20 years ago, now would have a greater likelihood of impacting a larger swath of exposures leading to significant insured loss,” the report said.

 Driver #2: The physical assets in harm's way are not designed to withstand high winds or hail.